Münster city viewMünster , Germany

 In Münster there are about 60 sculptural compositions established in honor of various events in the cultural life of the city.

-The largest number of attractions is concentrated in the Old Town of Alstadt.
+The largest number of attractions is concentrated in the Old Town of Alstadt in Munster online.
 Here is located one of the main religious buildings of Münster – the Cathedral of St. Paul 13th century.
 The facade of the temple is decorated with astronomical clocks of the late Middle Ages.
 The cathedral was badly damaged during the Second World War, but was rebuilt in the middle of the 20th century.

 Of particular interest in Münster, the view from which this web camera opens for you, deserves the old Town Hall of the 14th century.
 On this site in 1648 the Peace of Westphalia was signed.